edgelesssys/marblerun/docs/docs/architecture/security.md

 # Key management and cryptographic primitives

 MarbleRun protects and isolates your deployments and workloads.
 To that end, cryptography is the foundation that ensures the confidentiality and integrity of all components.
-Evaluating the security and compliance of MarbleRun requires a precise understanding of the cryptographic primitives and keys used.
+Evaluating the security of MarbleRun requires a precise understanding of the cryptographic primitives and keys used.
 The following gives an overview of the architecture and explains the technical details.

 ## High-level architecture